nss-cohort-37/Bangazon-Site-Silver-Snakes/README.md

 ## Overview

 This version of Bangazon implements the Identity framework, and extends the base User object with the `ApplicationUser` model.
-It shows how to remove a model's property from the automatic model binding in a controller method by using `ModelState.Remove()`.

 ## Setup

 > **Pick one person from your team to follow these steps.
 No one else should touch anything at this point.**